-Working with people and communities, Islands Trust Conservancy is entrusted with protecting 106 private properties, totalling over 1,300 hectares through conservation covenants (76) and through donation as nature reserves (30).
+In our first 30 years Islands Trust Conservancy made great strides in land protection.
+Now in our 31st year the momentum continues.
+Working with people and communities, we are entrusted with protecting 107 private properties, totalling over 1,300 hectares through conservation covenants (76) and through donation as nature reserves (31).

 Island-Based Conservancies and Land Trusts

 These are the heart of our islands’ conservation communities.
 Knowing that our passion is also their passion, we engage in meaningful ways to connect with others that have an interest in preserving and protecting the islands of the Salish Sea.
 Then we support their work.
 We partner with over 30 organizations in this way.

 Islands Trust Conservancy encourages islanders to get involved in conserving and stewarding private land by supporting conservation education and sharing information on best practices for land care.